plone/documentation/about/contributing/index.rst

 Your changes are now queued for review under project's `Pull requests <https://github.com/plone/documentation/pulls>`_ tab on GitHub.

-For more information about writing documentation please read the :doc:`styleguide </about/documentation_styleguide>` and also :doc:`our docs about helper tools </about/helper_tools>`.
+For more information about writing documentation please read the :doc:`styleguide <documentation_styleguide>` and also :doc:`our docs about helper tools <helper_tools>`.

 You will receive a message when your request has been integrated into the documentation.